cpoff/hugo3/content/posts/the-mobile-mini-sun-cup.md

 This year was great because my beloved Timbers returned and so did our natural rivals from Seattle.
 Each MLS team only plays a few 'cup' matches so it seemed  natural that Portland vs. Seattle would be on the schedule.

 Timbers have all kinds of regional groups on the West Coast, including Arizona.
-The [Desert Corps](https://twitter.com/desertcorps "Timbers Army: Desert Corps") was pretty organized and did a good job getting everyone informed about events well in advance.
+The [Desert Corps](https://twitter.com/desertcorps "Timbers Army: Desert Corps") was pretty organized and did a good job getting everyone informed about events via FB and Twitter well in advance.
 So [Ann](https://www.instagram.com/therealgofitgirl/ "Ann Chihak Poff") and I joined them at the well-attended tailgate.
 Here's a shot of us, and my newly acquired DC scarf.

 ![](/uploads/sun_cup_sharp.png)